Last Updated on November 8, 2022.

 - The information below is very important to rule out other potential causes of Wobbly Hedgehog Syndrome (WHS).

-- Due to the generalness of the symptoms, many people sometimes confuse other diseases for WHS.
+- Due to the symptoms of WHS being so general, many people sometimes confuse and mistake other diseases for WHS, including veterinarians.

-- Did a veterinarian evaluate your hedgehog for the following conditions
+- Did an exotic veterinarian evaluate your hedgehog for the following conditions